 No business valuation should be undertaken without considering the value of intangibles.
 This article discusses the different types of intangibles and how they provide value to a business.

 Before a business valuation report is prepared, the company's financial statements are adjusted, to remove discretionary items and one-time occurrences, and to bring accounts to current market value.

-Learn About Business Valuation and How It Works
+Business Valuation and How It Works

 Every business should have on hand a business valuation, which is updated every year.
 Like a current resume and business plan, a current business valuation can allow you to take advantage of opportunities, protect your family in case something happens to you, and allow you to move quickly when you are ready to sell your business.

 It's a process similar to an appraisal for a home sale, in which a business appraiser inspects and analyzes the entire business.
 This process usually includes valuation of assets (including depreciation) and other factors.